 Time series analysis in remote sensing

-We are interested in methodology for managing long time series, and have studied how the spatial domain can increase accuarcy of estimated trend parameters (Bolin et al. 2009).
-We are also developing trend analysis methodology for accurate description of non-linear trends (Jamali et al. 2014, 2015).
+As we are interested in managing long time series, and have studied how the spatial domain can increase accuracy of estimated trend parameters (Bolin et al. 2009), we also develop trend analysis methodology for accurate description of non-linear trends (Jamali et al. 2014, 2015).
 These methods are powerful for understanding environmental changes and their causes and consequences.

 PolyTrend is a polynomial fitting-based algorithm for classifying trend in time series of satellite vegetation data.
 It classifies the trends into linear, quadratic, cubic, concealed, and no-trend types.
 The "concealed trends" are those trends that possess quadratic or cubic forms, but the net change from the start of the time period to the end of the time period hasn't been significant.
 The "no-trend" category includes simple linear trends with statistically insignificant slope coefficient.